bisq-network/bisq/doc/protobuffer.md

 ## Where are the protobuffer related files?

-The protobuffer schema file(s), generated classes and domain classes are in the 'network-messages' module.
+The protobuffer schema file(s), generated classes and domain classes are in the 'wire' module.

 ## How is serialisation done (Java -> Protobuffer)